esotericpig/senpi/README.md

 # senpi
-pi in base 12 with custom-made Mutable/Immutable Big Integer classes for use with (almost) any base.
+pi in base 12 with custom-made Big Integer/Decimal classes for use with (almost) any base.

 The idea was taken from Kryon channelings by channeler Lee Carroll.